 Tip #4: Spend most of your time noticing what they do well.

 DO NOT focus on what your child does wrong!
 Allow your child to get help in those areas from their teachers.
-Successful parents spend 99 percent of their energy noticing what their kids do well.
+Successful parents spend 99% of their energy noticing what their kids do well.
 They say things like:

-Tip #5: Help only as long as it’s enjoyable for both of you.
+Tip #5: Help only if it’s enjoyable for both of you.

 Too frequently, homework help turns into a homework battle.
 Smart parents back out of the helper role as soon as they sense conflict brewing.
 Try hugging your child and saying:

-Tip #6: Help only as long as your child is doing most of the work.
+Tip #6: Help only if your child is doing most of the work.

 Say the following to yourself over and over again: